uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 These modules are intended to create and manage Azure DevOps resources related to projects following my business needs standards.
 This includes the following guidelines:
+* User Entitlements
+  * Names of Azure DevOps related groups from connected Microsoft Entra directory used to onboard ADO users must start with "ADO-" to be processed.
 * Projects
   * Project names can only contain the following characters: 0-9, a-z, A-Z and -
   * Project are always named as one of (depending in which of Uplink Systems' AzDO organisation the project is created):